Regaining eyesight after stroke is possible – when you know the right methods.

 How Some Friendly Optometrists Might Help

-Your instinct might lead you to an optometrist about your vision.
+Your instinct might lead you to an optometrist about your eyesight.
 And while some friendly optometrists can help, they typically want to prescribe you with glasses and send you on your way.

 And while glasses are a great short-term fix – because they let you see and safely live your life – they shouldn’t be the last step on your journey.

-Your goal should be to regain your vision without the need for compensation techniques like glasses.
+Your goal should be to regain your eyesight without the need for compensation techniques like glasses.

-Did you know that you can actually improve your vision with eye exercises and vision therapy?
+Did you know that you can actually improve your vision naturally with eye exercises and vision therapy?

 If you have problems with neuromuscular movement, then eye exercises can help retrain your brain how to coordinate your eye muscles.
-In due time, after lots of repetitive practice, your vision will improve.
+In due time, after lots of repetitive practice, your eyesight will improve.

 Or, if you have problems seeing your visual fields, then vision therapy can help retrain your brain to see properly.

-The key to seeing the best results is repetition and consistency.
+The key to naturally regaining eyesight after stroke is repetition and consistency.